Assurance of Learning Assessment

 The assessment initiative at the Kelley School of Business is framed by both the Association to Advance Collegiate Schools of Business (AACSB) mandate to conduct assurance of learning assessment for accreditation purposes and the school’s desire to create a program that is faculty-friendly and faculty-oriented.

-AACSB Eligibility Standards for business accreditation (standards 15 – 21) acknowledge assessment of student learning as part of the curriculum management process.
+AACSB Eligibility Standards for business accreditation (2013 standards 8, 9, and 11) acknowledge assessment of student learning as part of the curriculum management process.
 Schools must define learning goals, assess student achievement for those goals, and utilize what is learned through assessment to continually improve the curricula for their programs.
 More specifically,

 Learning goals that align with the school’s mission and include both general and management-specific knowledge and skills must be articulated for each degree-granting program.
 Each program should have four to ten such goals.

 Student performance on the articulated goals must be assessed systematically and regularly through direct observation and evaluation of student work or performance.
 The use of representative samples of students for assessment purposes is permitted.

 Assessment results must be analyzed, disseminated, and utilized by the faculty for the purpose of curriculum planning and the improvement of teaching and learning.

 Faculty are expected to be actively involved in all stages of the assessment process including defining goals, aligning the curriculum, developing appropriate measures, implementing course-embedded measures, and improving the school’s curriculum.

 Accordingly, the Kelley School of Business has used these requirements to guide its assurance of learning assessment initiative from its inception.